Archdiocesan Collaborative School

 The Superintendent of Catholic Schools oversees the Archdiocese of Baltimore Catholic school system and is responsible for the implementation of the strategic plan, development of school system policies, and ensuring the mission of Catholic education.
 The Superintendent of Catholic Schools is selected by and reports to the Archbishop.

 Head of School (President or Principal)

 The Head of the School ensures the Catholic mission as a spiritual leader of the school while also overseeing the long-term planning and day-to-day operations of the school in consultation with the School Board.
 The head of the school is selected, mentored, and evaluated by reports to the Superintendent, the Department of Catholic Schools.

 The Canonical Representative represents the interests of local parishes through consultation with the head of school and attendance at school board meetings and is a champion of Catholic education.
 The Canonical Representative, usually a pastor, is appointed by the Archbishop.

 This deliberative body, with specified jurisdiction, subject to the Archbishop’s reserved powers, oversees policies and procedures regarding finances, advancement, marketing, building and grounds, and other areas of corporate management.
 The inaugural School Board members are appointed by the Archbishop and thereafter are self-perpetuating.

 The Archbishop adopted the Blue Ribbon Committee’s recommendation concerning the Archdiocesan Collaborative School model and, in subsequent years, all Archdiocesan elementary schools will move to this model.

-The Archdiocese of Baltimore initiated implementation of the Archdiocesan Collaborative School model in 2011 with 11 schools.
+The Archdiocese of Baltimore initiated the implementation of the Archdiocesan Collaborative School model in 2011 with 11 schools.